Davidevlops/JS-DSA/string-matching-algorithms.md

 Output: The pattern starts at index 10

-**Why String Matching Matters**
+### Why String Matching Matters

 String matching is used everywhere:

 - Search engines to find keywords in web pages
 - Chat filters to detect banned words
 - Bioinformatics to find gene sequences
 - Compilers to tokenize source code
 - AI/ML preprocessing to clean and analyze text

-### Common categories of Graph Algorithms
+### Common Categories of String Matching Algorithms

-* **Naïve String Matching Algorithm**
+- **Naïve String Matching Algorithm**
-* **Knuth–Morris–Pratt (KMP) Algorithm**
+- **Knuth–Morris–Pratt (KMP) Algorithm**
-* **Rabin–Karp Algorithm (Hash-Based Search)**
+- **Rabin–Karp Algorithm (Hash-Based Search)**
-* **Boyer–Moore Algorithm**
+- **Boyer–Moore Algorithm**

 ## Naïve String Matching Algorithm

-The Naïve approach is also called the Brute-Force String Matching Algorithm.
-It operates by sliding the pattern over the text one character at a time and checking, at each position, whether the pattern matches the substring of the text beginning at that point.
+The **Naïve approach** (also called the **Brute-Force String Matching Algorithm**) operates by sliding the pattern over the text one character at a time and checking, at each position, whether the pattern matches the substring of the text beginning at that point.
 This comparison continues character by character until a mismatch occurs or the entire pattern matches.

-How It Works
+### How It Works

-1. Start at index 0 of the text and compare each character of P with the corresponding character in T.
+1. Start at index `0` of the text and compare each character of `P` with the corresponding character in `T`.
 2. If all characters match, record the index as a match position.
 3. If a mismatch occurs, shift the pattern one character to the right and compare again.
 4. Continue this process until the pattern has been aligned with every possible substring of the text.

 ### JavaScript Implementation